Home > Patients & Visitors > Health Library > Understanding Health Insurance

 The Affordable Care Act provides a marketplace for people to look for and compare health insurance plans.
 You can learn about the Affordable Care Act and how to get health insurance at www.healthcare.gov or at www.hhs.gov/healthcare.

 The United States government provides health insurance for people who qualify, such as seniors, people with certain disabilities and health problems, and some people with low incomes.
 Medicare and Medicaid are government insurance programs that help pay certain medical expenses for people who are eligible.

 There are different kinds of health insurance plans to choose from.
 To get the best care, it's important to read your insurance plan closely.
 Be sure you understand the plan's rules and costs, how it works, and which medical services are covered.

-Buying health insurance on your own, instead of getting a plan through an employer, usually costs more.
-You pay for the plan yourself, rather than sharing the cost with an employer.
+Buying health insurance on your own, instead of getting a plan through your work, is likely to cost more.
+And you pay for the plan yourself.
+You don't share the cost with your employer.

-Some insurance plans work with certain health care providers and facilities, which are part of the plan's network, to provide care at lower costs.
+Some plans work with certain health care providers and facilities to provide care at lower costs.
+The providers are part of the plan's network.
 This is called managed care.
-There are different kinds of managed care plans:
+There are many kinds of managed care plans:

 Read the plan's brochure closely before you sign up.
 Ask questions about parts you don't understand.
 It may be helpful to know these terms:

 It's a good idea to talk to your doctor's office.
 They can tell you which health plans are accepted and how the payments work.
 It's also a good idea to talk to your health insurance company before you have a planned surgery or procedure so you can be sure it's covered under your plan.
 In an emergency, get the care you need right away.
 As soon as you safely can, call your insurance company to find out what services will be covered.